mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

 >This parm allows you to set a customized label that the ZVC will display to visually identify the decode beep virtual volume stream.

+>**Note:** This parm is optional and is not required to be present in the Request XML document.

 >**Note:** If the value of this parm is empty (a length of 0), then no customized label will be specified for the Audio Stream.
 This will cause ZVC to display not label the Audio Stream.